PLKGIT/liri-node-app/README.md

-# Liri Bot Assignment
+# Liri Bot
-JavaScript Homework #8

 ## Overview
 Language Interpretation and Recognition Interface (LIRI) is a command line node application that accepts parameters and returns matching data via application programming interfaces (APIs).
-The resulting data is returned to the user via console log and appended to a log file.
+The resulting data is returned to the user via console.log and appended to a log file.

 ### Features
 LIRI includes four (4) features: